demorfi/jtab/README.md

 # JTab
 -------
-This is “Displays content in tabs for jQuery” framework” [Check out the demo](https://demorfi.github.io/jtab)
+This is “Displays content in tabs for jQuery framework” [Check out the demo](https://demorfi.github.io/jtab)

 Required
 ========